Ozark IntelligenceOZARKINTELLIGENCE

 What it measures: Is there realistic budget available, and is the ROI potential meaningful enough to justify the investment?
 An automation that saves a few hundred dollars a month is a different conversation than one that saves thousands per month.

 How to improve: Track your team's time on repetitive tasks for one week.
 Multiply those hours by your average labor cost.
-That number is your AI budget ceiling — any investment below it that achieves the same result is ROI-positive.
+That number is your AI budget ceiling: any investment below it that achieves the same result is ROI-positive.
+Our guide to AI ROI walks the math; the free ROI calculator plugs in your numbers.

 What Your Score Means